AVJdataminer/content_dev/Intro_python_jupyter.md

-## Objectives

-- Introduce use of standard library functions
-- Importing and using modules
-- Introduction to namespaces
-- Print formatting of floats

-# The standard library

-You have already used some standard library types and functions.
-In previous activities we have used built-in types like `string` and `float`, and the function `abs` for absolute value.
-We have made use of the standard library function `print` to display to the screen.

 Python has a large standard library.
 To organise it, most functionality is arranged into 'modules', with each module providing a range of related functions.
 Before you program a function, check if there is a library function that can perform the task.
 The Python standard library is documented at https://docs.python.org/3/library/.
 Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent of a complex number" into a search engine will take you to the function `cmath.tanh`.
 Try this link: http://bfy.tw/7aMc.